Wouldn’t it be great if human activities consistently achieved environmental, economic, and social benefits?

 The reforms of 2017 allowed landholders more active management, including thinning and some clearing of woody vegetation sometimes in return for actions to improve native vegetation performance.

-An often stated premise of this legislative change was the opportunity for triple bottom line outcomes on privately managed land, a move away from the more singular conservation focus of the past.
+An often stated premise of this legislative change was the opportunity for triple bottom line outcome on privately managed land, a move away from the more singular conservation focus of the past.

 The economic consequences are relatively easy to understand.